mrpeel/opensesame/README.md

 * Password type
 * Password version
 * (Only for security answer) security question
+* Date / time the combination was used

 **Pass phrases and generated passwords are not recorded**.